MetacoSA/terraform/deployments/ibm/LinuxONE/notary/oncloud/README.md

 - [Hyper Protect Crypto Service(HPCS)] `Standard` plan required for transaction signing
 - [ServiceID] Apikey needed to communicate with HPCS.
 However, IAM [ApiKey] can be reused for this purpose
 - [ResourceGroup] created to associate all the created instances
-- [IBM Log Analysis] instance required to push the logs to.
+- [IBM Cloud Logs] instance required to push the logs to.
-    - Although a syslog server can also be used,  using [IBM Log Analysis] is recommended for cloud deployment
+    - Although a syslog server can also be used,  using [IBM Cloud Logs] is recommended for cloud deployment
 - [Hyper Protect Crypto Service(HPCS)] credentials from the `Overview' page of the instance
      - Instance ID
      - EP11 endpoint
-     - EP11 port
+     - Use EP11 port: 443
 - Credentials of the Container Registry hosting the image
 - Image repository
 - Image sha256